 FV Crossings = Form-Based Code High Density and Anything Goes Zoning.
-If approved by FV City Council, there is no going back!
+There is no going back!

 Fountain Valley Crossings in the News: